blakecaldwell/hnn/installer/mac/native_install.md

 ## Prepare the Python environment

-1. Create a conda environment with the Python prerequisites for HNN.
+1. Open a new terminal winodw and run the command below to create a conda environment with the Python prerequisites for HNN.

     ```
     conda create -n hnn python=3.6 mpi4py pyqtgraph pyopengl matplotlib scipy